nlee-208/paper_readlist/README.md

 - Proposes a method similar to project previously conducted in https://github.com/nlee-208/face_mask_detection
 - Utilizes SSD & YOLOV5 for the classifier... what else can be done?

-2) Code Implementation of MLP-Mixer & gMLP on CIFAR-199
+2) Code Implementation of ViT, MLP-Mixer & gMLP on CIFAR-100

 ## Paper read-list
 ### 2020~2021 - prioritized!!